cypher-me/bauh/README.md

 - `--settings`: it displays only the settings window.
 - `--reset`: it cleans all configurations and cached data stored in the HOME directory.
 - `--logs`: it enables logs (for debugging purposes).
+- `--offline`: it assumes the internet connection is off.

 #### General configuration file (**~/.config/bauh/config.yml**)
 ```